alanng10/Grand/Docue/a.md

 Park is most parent in Grand.

-Gene, Time, Love is Park child.
+Care, Time, Love is Park child.

 Parent is more grand than child.

 Parent is more park than child.

-Gene, Time, Love is ortho.
+Care, Time, Love is ortho.

 True, Real, Good is ortho.